Skip to main content

 Note: Attendance at in-person exams may be required for some online courses.

-View the timetable of classes offered by selecting Browse Classes, or the Winter 2024 link below.
+View the timetable of classes offered within the Bachelor of Education and Bachelor of Science in Nursing, by selecting Browse Classes, or the Winter 2026 link below.

 Browse Classes